Nonprofit Website Design & Development

 .png)

-Provide option to make a donation anonymous
+After: We added an option to make a donation anonymous.

 User Interface

-Mockup & Prototype
+Prototype

 After user testing, we iterated on our designs, applied the style guide, and created a functioning prototype in Figma.
 I focused on the user flow for the grant application, "Who We Are", and "Our Impact".
+Check it out!

 Learnings

-Working with Grecia and The Colonel Renee Rubin Private Foundation was a rewarding experience.
+Collaborating with Grecia and The Colonel Renee Rubin Private Foundation was a rewarding experience.
 I learned so much about color theory during brand development, and our initial user testing provided key insights that helped align the designs with client goals.

 Due to the tight timeline, we couldn't conduct user testing after the high-fidelity mockups - a step I'll prioritize in future projects.
 I also improved my ability to communicate design decisions, which helped maintain consistency across all pages.